e-oj/Fawn/README.md

     });
   ```
   To use this feature you need to know the exact format of the step's result.
 For Reference:
-  - the result of a save is the saved object
+  - the result of save is the saved object
-  - the result of a remove or update is the raw response from mongodb
+  - the result of remove or update is the raw response from mongodb
+  - the result of saveFile is the saved file object
+  - the result of removeFile is a [GridStore][] instance

 ## <a name="test"></a>Test